tbook-dev/incentive-layer-docs/README.md

 2. Incentive passport TMA will support all incentive assets of Tbook.
 3. Incentive passport TMA will be able to track all incentive footprints of users.

-#### 2 TON Builder Score Engine
+#### 2 TON WISE Score Engine

-1. Aggregate and update users' TON Builder Scores.&#x20;
+1. Aggregate and update users' TON WISE Scores.&#x20;
-2. Rank users based on TON Builder Scores.
+2. Rank users based on TON WISE Scores.
 This happens on each user attestation.
-3. TON Builder Score Leaderboard as the presentation layer of TON Builder Score ranks.
+3. TON WISE Score Leaderboard as the presentation layer of TON Builder Score ranks.

 #### 3 Attestation